 Thomas P. Sullivan joined the Company as Vice President of Newport Operations for the Newport, New Hampshire Firearms and Pine Tree Castings divisions on August 14, 2006.
-Prior to joining the Company, Mr. Sullivan was Vice President of Lean Enterprises at IMI Norgren Ltd.

-Kevin B. Reid, Sr. was elected by the Board as Vice President and General Counsel on April 23, 2008.
-Prior thereto, Mr. Reid served as the Company's Director of Marketing from June 4, 2007.
+Kevin B. Reid, Sr. became Vice President and General Counsel on April 23, 2008.
+Previously he served as the Company's Director of Marketing from June 4, 2007.
 Mr. Reid joined the Company in July 2001 as an Assistant General Counsel.